mauriceoc/json2groovy/README.md

 # json2groovy

-Converts JSON to the Groovy native format.
+Converts JSON to the Groovy native format for data structures.

 `{ "foo" : "bar" } -> [ foo : 'bar' ]`

-Useful for pasting into an IDE or whatever.
+Useful for pasting into an IDE or creating test data or whatever.

 ## Usage